Zwitschi/tysoepisodeguide/README.md

 The episode guide is generated from [Rick Glassman's YouTube Channel](https://www.youtube.com/@rickglassman) using the [YouTube Data API](https://developers.google.com/youtube).

 This python program is used to generate the episode guide from the YouTube channel by querying the YouTube Data API.

 All video information is internally stored in a sqlite database.
 The database is located in the `db` directory.
-The database is created and updated by the python program.
-The database is not included in the repository and you will need to supply your own API key to generate the database.
+The database is created and updated by the python program by running `python setup.py install`.
+The program will create the database if it does not exist, and update the database if it does exist.

+The episode guide markdown file is used to generate the episode guide HTML file, which is located in the `templates` directory.
+The episode guide HTML file is used by the Flask app to display the episode guide.

 ## Requirements